-31. The limits in force and the advice of WG-FSA to the Scientific Committee for the forthcoming season are:

-- (i) CCAMLR did not provide management advice for the fishery in the South African EEZ at the Prince Edward Islands for the forthcoming season as no new information was available on the state of fish stocks in Subareas 58.6 and 58.7 and Division 58.4.4a outside areas of national jurisdiction - (ii) an updated OMP will be used as the basis for management advice for the fishery in the South African EEZ - (iii) directed fishing for D. eleginoides in Subarea 58.7 and Division 58.4.4a, outside the South African EEZ (CM 32-02), shall be prohibited.
+- 30. The limits in force and the advice of WG-FSA to the Scientific Committee for the forthcoming season are: - (i) CCAMLR did not provide management advice for the fishery in the South African EEZ at the Prince Edward Islands for the forthcoming season as no new information was available on the state of fish stocks in Subareas 58.6 and 58.7 and Division 58.4.4a outside areas of national jurisdiction - (iii) directed fishing for D. eleginoides in Subarea 58.7 and Division 58.4.4a, outside the South African EEZ (CM 32-02), shall be prohibited.